manuelcillero/pagetop/README.md

 * [drust](https://github.com/manuelcillero/pagetop/tree/main/drust):
-  A simple Content Management System (CMS) built on PageTop, which enables the creation, editing, and maintenance of dynamic, fast, and secure websites.
+  A simple Content Management System (CMS) built on PageTop, which enables the creation, editing, and maintenance of dynamic, fast, and modular websites.
 It uses the following essential packages to provide standard CMS functionalities.

 ## Helpers